plone/documentation/adapt-and-extend/theming/resources.rst

 Compiled bundles
 ^^^^^^^^^^^^^^^^

-In a compiled bundle normaly there is only one resource that is going to be loaded for each specific bundle, this resource will be a js with a requirejs wrapper and a less file.
+In a compiled bundle normally there is only one resource that is going to be loaded for each specific bundle, this resource will be a JavaScript file with a requirejs wrapper and a less file.

-When the site is in development mode the files are delivered as they are on stored and will get its dependencies asyncronous (AMD-LESS).
+When the site is in development mode the files are delivered as they are on stored and will get its dependencies asynchronously (AMD and LESS).

-The main feature of the compiled bundles is that the list of real resources that are going to be loaded on the site are defined on the js and less files.
+The main feature of the compiled bundles is that the list of real resources that are going to be loaded on the site are defined on the JavaScript and LESS files.

 Example::